torileatherman/news_articles_sentiment/README.md

 These four functions are used in tandem, and then called by either the load_process() function if BACKFILL == True, or the scrape_process if BACKFILL == False.
 Finally when running this file, the preprocessed training data or preprocessed batch data will be pushed to HuggingFace for storage.

 ## Training Pipeline
-In this pipeline, we load the preprocessed training data from huggingface.
+In this pipeline, we load the preprocessed training data from HuggingFace.
 We then split the training data and train the model.
-At the end, we upload the model to Hopwsworks.
+At the end, we upload the model to Hopsworks.

 ### Model
-For the recurrent neural network, we used the Keras library and create a sequential model.
+For the recurrent neural network, we used the Keras library and created a sequential model.
 We based the underlying structure of the model on the project [AG News Classification LSTM](https://www.kaggle.com/code/ishandutta/ag-news-classification-lstm) although they solved a different classification task.
 The first embedding layer takes the embedded and padded data and transforms them into dense vectors of a fixed size (here 40-dim).
 Followed by this, we add two *bidirectional LSTM* layers.

 #### Model architecture
 The first embedding layer takes the embedded and padded data and transforms them into dense vectors of a fixed size (here 40-dim).
 Followed by this, we add two *bidirectional LSTM* layers.